manuelwegmann/longitudinal_brainage/README.md

 # Brain Age Prediction with Longitudinal MRI

-This repository contains the code for a thesis project focused on developing and evaluating machine learning models to predict changes in brain age using longitudinal brain imaging data.
+This repository contains code for developing and evaluating machine learning models to predict changes in brain age using longitudinal brain imaging data.
 Oasis-3 (https://sites.wustl.edu/oasisbrains/) was used as the brain MRI dataset for training and validation.

 The foundation for this work is based on the [LILAC model](https://github.com/heejong-kim/LILAC).